 - black pepper to taste

 - Unless you own a very large cast iron skillet, you'll have to char each vegetable separately.
-So, place the broccolini in your cast iron and drizzle it with 1-2 tbsp olive oil.
+So, place the broccolini in your cast iron and drizzle it with 1-2 tablespoon olive oil.

 - Use your Bernzomatic TS8000 torch to char the broccolini for 30-60 seconds, or until it's charred to your liking.
 Remove it from the skillet, place it onto a plate or platter, then repeat this same process for the carrots and the cauliflower.

-- Make the whipped goat cheese: Cook the garlic in a skillet with 1 tbsp olive oil until the garlic is fragrant; pour it into your food processor.
-Then, add the cream cheese, goat cheese and 1 tbsp olive oil and pulse until the mixture is smooth.
+- Make the whipped goat cheese: Cook the garlic in a skillet with 1 tablespoon olive oil until the garlic is fragrant; pour it into your food processor.
+Then, add the cream cheese, goat cheese and 1 tablespoon olive oil and pulse until the mixture is smooth.
 If you're having trouble getting it to blend, add one additional tablespoon of olive oil.

 - Serve the veggies with the whipped goat cheese and enjoy!